-Domain Sub-domain Specific indicators Status Notes Sexual health STIs, HIV and AIDS Treatment and care ê There is no legislation requiring provision of treatment and care for HIV or STIs.
-However, the Ministry of Health is responsible for promoting the health of the population (s 2 Public Health Act), and it is the duty of local authorities to take all measures for preventing infectious, communicable or preventable disease, and to promote public health (s 6 Public Health Act).
+Domain Sub-domain Specific indicators Status Notes Sexual health STIs, HIV and AIDS Treatment and care ° Z There is no legislation requiring provision of treatment and care for HIV or STIs.
+However, the Ministry of Health is responsible for promoting the health of the population (s 2 Public Health Act ), and it is the duty of local authorities to take all measures for preventing infectious, communicable or preventable disease, and to promote public health (s 6 Public Health Act ).
 HIV and STI treatment and care is a focus of KPA5 in the RMNCAH Policy and Implementation Strategy 2017-2020 ('Halt the spread of HIV and reduce the prevalence of STIs, and improve the quality of life of people living with HIV in Vanuatu').
-Confidentiality ê There is no legislation that specifically outlines the right to confidentiality.
+Confidentiality 0 There is no legislation that specifically outlines the right to confidentiality.
 English common law generally requires medical confidentiality but may allow disclosure in the public interest to prevent risk to others.
-HIV and AIDS are notifiable diseases under the Public Health Act .
+HIV and AIDS are notifiable diseases under the Public Health Act.
 Section 8 of the Act outlines requirements of the heads of families, owners of lodgings, medical practitioners and nurses in relation to reporting notifiable diseases, which would contravene the privacy and confidentiality of an individual with HIV or an STI.
-Instant of notifiable diseases but this does not seem to have been done (Vire et al., 2013).
-(Note: a notifiable diseases but this does not seem to have been done (Vire et al., 2013).
-(Softwarment and or health authorities, usually within a very tight timeline).
+The 2013 Public Health Act review made the recommendation to remove AIDS from list of notifiable diseases but this does not seem to have been done (Vire et al., 2013).
+(Note: a notifiable disease is any disease that is required by law to be reported to government and or health authorities, usually within a very tight timeline).
 Confidentiality is a focus of KPA5 in the RMNCAH Policy and Implementation Strategy 2017-2020 ('Halt the spread of HIV and reduce the prevalence of STIs, and improve the quality of life of people living with HIV in Vanuatu').
 No legislative restrictions to the above based on: Yes While there are no legal provisions ensuring access to VCT, treatment and care and confidentiality, there are also no restrictions in legislation based on these criteria (a) age Yes (nor specific protections).
-There are also provisions in policy for HIV and STI testing, counselling, freatment (b) sex Yes and care, and to prevent discrimination (both on the basis) of HIV status and in relation to the factors described against this indicator) with a particular focus (c) marital status Yes on strategies being inclusive in relation to age, sex and marital status.
-Strategies for this are outlined under KDA5 of the in the DMMCAH Dolivy and Implementation (d) third-party authorisation (e.g. spousal, parental/ guardian, medical) Yes Strategy 2017-2020 ('Halt the spread of HIV and reduce the prevalence of STIs, and improve the quality of life of people living with HIV in Vanuatu').
+There are also provisions in policy for HIV and STI testing, counselling, treatment (b) sex Yes and care, and to prevent discrimination (both on the basis of HIV status and in relation to the factors described against this indicator) with a narticular focus (c) marital status Yes for this are outlined under KDAE of the in the DAMNOAL Delice and Implementation (d) third-party authorisation (e.g. spousal, parental/ guardian, medical) Yes Strategy 2017-2020 ('Halt the spread of HIV and reduce the prevalence of STIs, and improve the quality of life of people living with HIV in Vanuatu').